quarrying/quarrying-paper-notes/references/object_analysis_face/Face Recognition Datasets.md

 - [1998] The ar face database

-## The ORL(Olivetti Research Laboratory) Database of Faces 或称 AT&T The Database of Faces
+## The ORL Database of Faces, AT&T The Database of Faces
 ---
+ORL 全称 Olivetti Research Laboratory.

 There are ten different images of each of 40 distinct subjects.
 For some subjects, the images were taken at different times, varying the lighting, facial expressions (open / closed eyes, smiling / not smiling) and facial details (glasses / no glasses).
 All the images were taken against a dark homogeneous background with the subjects in an upright, frontal position (with tolerance for some side movement).

 The files are in PGM format, and can conveniently be viewed on UNIX (TM) systems using the 'xv' program.
 The size of each image is 92x112 pixels, with 256 grey levels per pixel.
 The images are organised in 40 directories (one for each subject), which have names of the form sX, where X indicates the subject number (between 1 and 40).
 In each of these directories, there are ten different images of that subject, which have names of the form Y.pgm, where Y is the image number for that subject (between 1 and 10).